 ID Hybrid Online Course (self-paced learning)

-ID has been added to the new NSP Online Education course offerings, NH Region’s ID staff will set up this course for any individual who might prefer a self-paced learning experience.
+ID has been added to the new NSP Online Education course offerings.
+NH Region’s ID staff will set up this course for any individual who might prefer a self-paced learning experience.
 Contact the ID Advisor using the link below to arrange your individualized course or start immediately by clicking this REGISTER link.
 No classroom lectures, no more waiting for a scheduled course.
-During the ski season, we can set up a course quickly and schedule it all around your convenience.
+During the ski season, we can set up a course quickly and schedule it around the student’s convenience.

 During the winter season, NH Region ID Staff typically schedules the final meeting at the student’s local ski area, off-season locations are posted on the CALENDAR.